davidgranstrom/git-presentation/git.md

    1 file changed, 2 insertions(+)
 ```

-The `--no-ff` flag is optional and means "no fast forward" and gives us clearer representation of the commit history.
+The `--no-ff` flag is optional and means "no fast-forward" and gives us a clearer representation of the commit history

 ---